-Three quarters in residence, or the equivalent, are required.
-Students working toward the Master of Arts degree must earn a minimum of 30 of the required 45 credits in residence.
+Three quarters in residence are required.
+Students working toward the master's degree must earn a minimum of 30 of the required 45 credits in residence.

-All degree requirements must be completed within six calendar years after initial registration in the Graduate Division.
+All degree requirements must be completed within six calendar years after the candidate's program is approved by the Graduate Council.